unfrl/dug/dug-docs/docs/install.md

 1. Go to the [latest release](https://github.com/unfrl/dug/releases/latest) and download the .exe binary.
     * It should look like `dug.exe`
 2. You should be able to download that and run it from the terminal.
 Then you can put it somewhere and update your path so you can execute it from anywhere.

-### NPM
-> EXPERIMENTAL!
-(Currently only supports linux-x64)

-Run: `npm -g @unfrl/dug`

-Idk why I wanted to publish it on npm as well, its really not a good way to distribute a binary...